SirMore/100-days-of-code-python/rules.md

 5. Another good bonus of forking this repo -> if you haven't worked with Markdown before, it's a good way to practice.

 ## Contents
+The #100DaysOfCode challenge is a journey to gaining skills in the programming world.
+I have chosen to master Python by building 100 projects in 100 days with Angela Yu's Udemy course in "100 Days of Code - The Complete Python Pro Bootcamp for 2021".
+I will be uploading all my progress to my [log](log.md).
+I will also be posting daily updates on my Twitter: @SMore_eehoward

+## Contents
 * [Rules](rules.md)
 * [Log - click here to see my progress](log.md)
 * [FAQ](FAQ.md)